japnoorsingh/Apple-Financial-Intelligence/README.md

 ---

-*Built as part of an ongoing project to combine financial modeling with enterprise data engineering.
-Data sourced from Apple Inc. public financial filings.*
+*Built as part of an ongoing project to combine financial modeling with enterprise data engineering. *Data sourced from Apple Inc. public financial filings.
+Raw data downloaded from [Macrotrends](https://www.macrotrends.net).*